 Sections 3 & 4 are to the East of Alcoa Highway, on the right of the plan.
 Section 3 is directly adjacent to Alcoa Highway across from Section 1, and Section 4 consists of the properties along Maloney Road.

 Section 4 consists of one small office and one small home.
 The Office lot was rezoned to CH-1 so a neighborhood scale grocery store could be created.
 The RN-1 lot beside this was rezoned to Office, which would allow the construction of 2-story duplexes.
-This Vision Plan adds a section of proposed greenway to allow new residents connection to the adjacent uses via a linear park and greenway which runs between the businesses and neighborhoods.
+This Vision Plan adds a section of the proposed greenway to allow new residents connected to the adjacent uses via a linear park and greenway which runs between the businesses and neighborhoods.
 This green zone acts as a sound buffer for the neighborhoods, provides a needed neighborhood park to the area, and gives much-needed pedestrian connections between residents to food, shops, and one another.Read less